The Perfect Survey Strategy

 His conclusion: There isn’t one.

 Because no two companies are exactly the same, no two listening programs should be exactly the same.
-Each organization has its own challenges and problems to solve; their individual survey strategies should address the issues unique to them.
+Each organization has its own challenges and problems to solve; their individual survey strategy should address the issues unique to them.
 In this presentation, Wells enumerates the most important themes for developing the perfect survey strategy for your organization.
 If you’d prefer to watch the presentation rather than read, click on the video above.

 Start With A Purpose

 It’s easy to conduct a bad survey, and difficult to conduct a great one.
 For this reason, it’s important to incorporate research-backed principles into the design of your survey strategy to guide you in the right direction and get the most benefit from your program.
 Given the relative ease of surveying with the tools now available, it’s critical to first understand why you want to conduct a survey.
 These days, the what and how of survey administration is much easier to answer than the why—but without the why, the survey lacks strategic purpose and value.